birgitta410/monart/README.md

     password: xxxx
 ```

-If you just want to see what it looks like, setting 'fake' to true will load some static fixtures to give you an idea:
+If you just want to see what it looks like, setting 'sample' to true will load some static fixtures to give you an idea:
 ```
 default:
   gocd:
-    fake: true
+    sample: true
   cc:
-    fake: true
+    sample: true
 ```

 ###Filter the jobs to show from CC Tray activity